-Sameer, a former Six Sigma Master Black Belt, earned his MBA from Indiana University-Kelley School of Business and MS in Engineering from University of Cincinnati.
+Sameer, a former Six Sigma Master Black Belt, earned his MBA from Indiana University-Kelley School of Business and MS in Engineering from the University of Cincinnati.
 He joined Cummins in 2000 and now leads the Customer Support Excellence for Cummins Business Services (CBS), which provides HR, Accounting, IT and Customer Care services to employees.

-Sameer starts his day in a strategy meeting to get a baseline on employee needs in China and Europe.
-Sameer works with his global team of Customer Support Excellence Champions that are spread all across the globe.
+Sameer starts his day with a strategy meeting to get a baseline on employee needs in China and Europe.
+Sameer works with his global team of Customer Support Excellence Champions that are spread all over the globe.
 The Customer Support Excellence team is currently implementing a program named ‘Net Promoter System’ to measure, understand and improve customer loyalty.
 It helps Sameer and his team to get actionable data on employee pain points and identify areas for improvement.
-Since each regional dynamic varies from the next, Sameer’s team meets to evaluate what resources the company currently has in place and understand the potential gaps in process.
+Since each regional dynamic varies from the next, Sameer’s team meets to evaluate what resources the company currently has in place and understand the potential gaps in the process.

 “Even if we are not good at something, we are looking at solutions and sharing information about how we are getting better.
 The benefit is the trust we get from our employees.
 We are asking our employees to tell us how they feel about our support team and solutions.
 If our employees don’t know what is happening, how will they trust us?”

-Next, Sameer touches base on a massive project his team is collaborating on: implementing new laptops (PowerSweep 4) companywide.
+Next, Sameer touches base on a massive project his team is collaborating on implementing new laptops (PowerSweep 4) companywide.
 Though it may seem simple, issuing new machines to thousands of employees is no easy feat.
 Cummins offers employees options on machines, making for a complex logistical effort.
 To ensure that customers don’t lose productivity or data in the process, the transition must go smoothly.
-In collaboration with the project team, Sameer’s group ensures ‘customer’ voice or in this case employee voice is part of the discussions.
+In collaboration with the project team, Sameer’s group ensures ‘customer’ voice or in this case, employee voice is part of the discussions.
 He proactively focuses on the employee point of view, with a goal to empower his internal team’s success in service of Cummins’s external customers around the world.